dd86k/ff/README.md

-# ff, simple bianry file scanner
+# ff, simple binary file scanner

 ff is a rewrite of dfile in C.